RebeccaWhittle/pmvalsampsize/README.md

 ## License

-`pmvalsampsize` was created by Rebecca Whittle.
+`pmvalsampsize` was created by Rebecca Whittle & Joie Ensor.
 It is licensed under the terms of the GNU General Public License v3.0 license.

 ## Credits

+`pmvalsampsize` is based on the original R package [pmvalsampsize](https://cran.r-project.org/web/packages/pmvalsampsize/index.html) developed by Joie Ensor.

 `pmvalsampsize` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).